Alternatives

 Overview

-Bank Statement Parser is the only open-source Python library that parses six bank statement formats with a unified API.
+Bank Statement Parser is the only open-source Python library that parses seven bank statement formats — including PDF via a hybrid LLM pipeline — with a unified API.
 Single-format libraries (mt-940, ofxparse, pycamt) each handle one format.
-SaaS tools (Ocrolus, Parseur) offer OCR for PDFs but require sending data externally and cost $49–$1,000+/month.
+SaaS tools (Ocrolus, Parseur) offer cloud OCR but require sending data externally and cost $49–$1,000+/month.

 Open-Source Alternatives